Kneckter/ATVRackEnclosure/README.md

 # Printable ATV Rack Enclosure
 This was created with FreeCAD and I am not a CAD person, so the parts were not created in draft/draw.
-This is setup to fit 1 to 7 x96 Minis in a bay so you can fit 5 to 35 in one enclosure.
+This is setup to fit 1 to 7 ATVs in a bay so you can fit 5 to 35 in one enclosure.
 It also has fins off the back for mounting 20-port Sipolar USB hubs without losing rack space.
 2 enclosures would require 3 hubs so there are 3 fins.

 This can be expanded to fit other boards if needed.
-Without losing compatibility for fitting the x96 Minis.
-All that's required are new board adaptors and to make the bay taller (if needed).
+All that's required are new board adaptors (left and right sides).

-I ask that if you make useful alterations or improvements to this design, please create a pull request to share with the community.
+I ask that if you make useful alterations or improvements to this design, please create a pull request back to this repo to share with the community.

 ## Parts List
  - 3D printer with filament